vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 ## In-memory Databases

+{:.block-warning}
-Be aware of them; uncommon, but some domains require them.
+> Be aware of them; uncommon, but some domains require them.

 Specifically, in the case of real-time writes and reads - for example, real time ad bidding - in memory stores with durable persistence are valuable.
 The main trade-off is limited scalability since the entire dataset is in memory all the time.
 So, typical architectures may use them for ephemeral data with some backup to another traditional high-capacity database/warehouse.